rulatt/scAtlas_Zebrafish/README.md

 runApp()
 </pre>

-The Shiny App is also available online at https://scrna-analysis-zebrafish.shinyapps.io/scatlas/
+The Shiny app is also available online at https://scrna-analysis-zebrafish.shinyapps.io/scatlas/